Gleejr/Configure-ad/README.md

 <p>
-8. Click review + create and create again to the 1st virtual machine.
+8. Click on "Review + Create," then proceed to click "Create" for the first virtual machine (DC-1).
 </p>

 <p>